"

 Foster a Sense of Belonging

-• Flexible Hours: Offer flexible hours to accommodate working families.
+• Flexible Hours: Offer flexible hours to accommodate the needs of families.

 • Childcare Options: Provide childcare options during school events or meetings.

-• Affordable Programs: Offer affordable programs and services to reduce financial barriers.
+• Low Cost/Free Programs: Offer free programs and services to reduce financial barriers.
+Consider scholarship/sliding scale fees when possible.

 Provide Professional Development for Staff

-• Family Engagement Strategies: Offer professional development on family engagement strategies.
+• Family Engagement Strategies: Offer professional development on family engagement strategies such as flexible involvement options and collaborative goal setting.

 Address Systemic Barriers

-• Resource Allocation: Ensure that schools have adequate resources to support family engagement.
+• Resource Allocation: Ensure that programs have adequate resources to support family engagement.

-By implementing these strategies, schools can create a positive and supportive environment that fosters meaningful family engagement and benefits both children and families.
+By implementing these strategies, programs can create a positive and supportive environment that fosters meaningful family engagement and benefits both children and families.
+Sustaining engagement means moving beyond one-time events.
+Invite families to participate in goal-setting conferences throughout the year, offer rotating ‘family guest days’ where they can share a skill or tradition, or create take-home journals that allow ongoing two-way communication about learning.

 Families are the most important people in a child’s life.
 They know their child’s unique qualities and needs better than anyone else.
 When families and early childhood educators work together, they can create a better learning environment for the child.
 Early childhood programs like Head Start involve families as partners.
 This means listening to their ideas, valuing their input, and working together to achieve common goals.
 By building strong relationships with families, programs can better support children’s development and help families thrive.
 It’s important for early childhood programs to be responsive to the needs and cultures of the families they serve.
 This includes involving community members and agencies to provide additional support and resources.
 By working together, everyone can contribute to the success of children and their families.
 In Table 6c below, you can explore strategies for welcoming children and families in the classroom.